Keith Lewin: Bilateral and multilateral organisations

-Consortium for Research on Educational Access, Transitions and Equity (CREATE)
+Research

 Lewin's main research commitment since 2005 has been to develop the parallel program of work within the framework of the CREATE partnerships.
 Lewin established this research consortium with initial funding from DFID of £2.5 million.
 The consortium has undertaken research on access, equity and learning in basic education (including lower secondary schooling) in Bangladesh at BRAC University, India at National University of Educational Planning and Administration (NUEPA), Ghana at University of Education, Winneba and at University of Cape Coast, South Africa at the University of the Witwatersrand and with the Institute of Education, University of London, and the Centre for International Education, University of Sussex on a large scale with high level partners over five years.
 The research has also taken place on a smaller scale in Kenya, Malawi, China, and Sri Lanka in partnership with national teams of researchers.
 It has produced over 150 research products, including five books, 75 research monographs and four special editions of journals working with over 100 researchers.
 The research is summarised in the CREATE publication Making Rights Realities and all other research products are available at the CREATE website.